 - High in nutrients B vitamins, manganese, phosphorus and niacin

 Even though it is not 100% gluten-free, the grain is more water-soluble than wheat, therefore the body is able to digest spelt flour better than regular flour.
 Spelt is also a good source of fibre, protein, vitamins and minerals.
 Calcium, magnesium, selenium, zinc, iron and manganese.
 It also had vitamin E and B complex - in particular niacin.

 The processing of spelt is much more difficult to process than wheat.
-It requires and de-hulling and de-husking; however, the shell that surrounds the spelt kernels which helps to protect and retain the nutrients.
+It requires de-hulling and de-husking; however, the shell that surrounds the spelt kernels which help to protect and retain the nutrients.

-For anyone that is gluten intolerant or suffering with celiac disease be careful when swapping out spelt flour for regular flour, is not 100% gluten-free, and it may cause discomfort or allergic reaction.
+For anyone that is gluten intolerant or suffering from celiac disease be careful when swapping out spelt flour for regular flour, is not 100% gluten-free, and it may cause discomfort or allergic reaction.

-The trick to making dough with spelt flour, you may need to add a little regular flour to keep the gluten and stretch.
+The trick to making dough with Spelt flour is you may need to add a little regular flour to keep the gluten and stretch.
 Spelt flour doesn't soak up the moisture so it may need less water too.

 When you are first experimenting with adding spelt flour to your bread dough, add 20%. eg if my recipe states 375g white flour.
 I add 300g white and 75g spelt flour.
 You could do100% spelt but you may not achieve the same results.

 - Known as Dinkel wheat in German.
 Austrian and German bakeries have a very popular bread - Dinkel Brot.